neondatabase/website/content/docs/manage/projects.md

 ### Share a project

-Project sharing is a Neon Pro Plan feature that allows you to share your project with other Neon accounts.
+Neon's project sharing feature allows you to share your project with other Neon accounts.

 To share a project: